 One child could waste an entire hour because a lesson was simply about reading the pages and learning that way.
 Maybe they don’t learn well that way.
 And that’s ok.
 With home education I can work out how Isabelle best learns and go with that.

 By going with home education we can dictate when we go on holidays.
 No worrying about bullshit fines for taking a child out of school during term time and no worries about inflated prices during half term.

 We can simply book days off when we see fit and pack up and go to London for three nights.
 If we want to go abroad, say Berlin for arguments sake, then we can have a month or so of learning German, whilst learning about Germany, then go to Berlin.
 I can mix language lessons into history lessons whilst combining geography.
 Perfect.

 I love the idea of home education because if I have an idea for a ‘lesson plan’ then I can do it.
 I can have Isabelle design and create a menu for a cafe, then have Rachel order something and we’ll cook it.
 We can make a fake newspaper and report on something local.
 Maybe get her to go out and actually interview someone for it.
 Perhaps I can contact a local theatre and ask for her to visit backstage.
 Heck, we can even do a day volunteering doing some sort of charity work.

 I would love to home educate Isabelle.
 But this is something we really have to look into.
-She’s currently only eleven months old.
-So we have plenty of time to make a decision.
+She’s not yet of school age so we have plenty of time to make a decision.
 There’s just too much I dislike about regular school these days that I have to think about other legitimate options.
-I already looked into Montisourey schooling when Isabelle was first born.
+I already looked into Montessori schooling when Isabelle was first born.
 Yes I think that far in advance.
 But I believe you have to pay for it, or they’re too far away for us.